 The reading passage’s author is convinced that there are three main reasons why American wood companies will not gain the ecocertification.
 Yet the professor disagrees with the reading passage.

 Firstly, the professor disputes the reading's point that American consumers won't trust the ecocertification label because of too much exposure to ads.
-He points out that American consumers are capable of distinguishing advertisements made by companies themselves with those made b independent certification agencies, which they are so confident in.
-Therefore, the consumers are willing to buy woods products ecologically certified by independent organizations.
+He points out that American consumers are capable of distinguishing advertisements made by companies themselves from those made by independent certification agencies, which they are so confident in.
+Therefore, the consumers are willing to buy wood products ecologically certified by independent organizations.

-Secondly, the professor disputes the reading point that ecocertified wood is more expensive, a wood firm should pay to make their business examined.
-He points out that the American not only care about the price, but also care about the price alone determines the decision of constumers .If the products is higher or lower, less than 5%, they will choose their favorites
+Secondly, the professor disputes the reading point that if woods are certified, the price will increase, which may discourage consumers from buying their products. .
+He points out that the Americans not only care about the price, but also care about the price alone determines the decision of constumers .If the price of products is higher or lower, less than 5%, they will choose their favorites—不清楚喜欢什么

+he claims that the problem happens when the price gap is significant.
+However, in reality, the gap is less than 5%, which attracts American consumers who value environmental protection to buy certified woods.

+Because of the small gap between certified woods and non-certified woods, less than 5%, American consumers who value environmental protection are more willing to buy certified woods.

-The reading finally declares that selling certification wood would become meaningless because American companies mainly serve domestic market.
-There is no need to sell such products when foreign companies remain formal selling pattern.
-On the other hand, the proffesor considers that when facing international competition，domestic companies should sell the certification wood in advance to attract more customers and build its own advantage,otherwise if foreign companies come to sell the certification wood earlier in American market, domestic companies will lose the advantage.
+The reading finally declares that selling certification wood would become meaningless because American companies mainly serve the domestic market.
+There is no need to sell such products when foreign companies remain a formal selling pattern—并没有看重国际时长；.
+On the other hand, the professor considers that when facing international competition，domestic companies should sell the wood with certification in advance to attract more customers and build its own advantage.
+Otherwise, if foreign companies come to sell the certification wood earlier in the American market, domestic companies will lose the advantage.

-Thirdly, the reading notes that American wood businesses let most of their produce domestic sales.
-The lecturer holds a different perspectice.
-The professor explains that wood companies should pay more attention to the international wood business because of foreign comletitors will soon start crowding into the domestic market .
+Thirdly, the reading notes that American wood businesses let most of their produce domestic sales/the main reason why American companies do not have to gain the certification is that their target consumers are in their own country rather than other regions.
+The lecturer holds a different perspective.
+The professor explains that wood companies should apply for the certification, because foreign competitors will soon start crowding into the domestic market .

+Produce—农副产品；

 原因的表达方式：